MIT-SPARK/Omniplanner/README.md

 discovery will enable all downstream planning plugins to be implemented without touching the omniplanner node.

+There's an edge case in `compile_plan` that may require special care: If the output from your planner (your "plan" type) is a subclass of list, then you need to implement a `compile_plan` override for `compile_plan(adaptor, SymbolicContext[YourPlanType])` *even if you do not need the symbolic context*.
+This issue is caused by limitations of generic type inference of parameterized types.
+You can choose to either not inherit from list, or ensure that you have this compile plan override implemented.

 ### Is Omniplanner right for me?

 Omniplanner is inherently experimental in nature, but it seems to work pretty